KAFTA and trade in goods

 - Elimination of Korea's 35 per cent tariff on refined sugar by 1 January 2031.
 Before the tariff is fully eliminated, Korea can apply a discretionary safeguard.

-- The trigger for the safeguard is set at 1,024 tonnes in 2018.
-The trigger will grow by a further two per cent (compound) on 1 January every year.
+- The trigger for the safeguard is set at 1,108 tonnes in 2022.
+The trigger will grow by a further two percent (compound) on 1 January every year until 2031.

 - Tariffs of 8 per cent on wheat gluten were also eliminated on entry into force.

-Australian dairy exports to Korea were worth $109 million in 2017.
-The industry benefits from immediate Australia-only duty-free quotas for key exports and the elimination of tariffs up to 89 per cent on most other dairy products.
+Australian dairy exports to Korea were worth $69.4 million in 2020.
+The industry benefits from immediate Australia- only duty-free quotas for key exports and the elimination of tariffs up to 89 per cent on most other dairy products.
 Key KAFTA outcomes are:

 - Cheese, one of Australia's main dairy exports to Korea, enjoys liberalised trade including: